ank1313/Learning-Resource-Center/README.md

-Learning Resource Center: A Library application developed using andriod.
+Learning Resource Center: A Library management application developed using andriod.